bpht6/ThetaScan/cli/readme.md

 # ThetaScan.io

-Thetascan.io's CLI interface which is a client side JavaScript page that interacts directly with Theta Explorer API and does not use a local node.
+Thetascan.io's CLI interface which is a client side JavaScript coding that interacts directly with Theta Explorer API and does not use a local node.
 It can be ran directly from your desktop.

+This CLI is using https://explorer.thetatoken.org:9000/api/ to return the information.
+It could be edited to return from a local host or another api with external access.

 **Commands**: